Abstract

 (F) The bubble plot illustrates the DoRothEA regulon-based prediction of transcription factors responsible for the induction of genes upregulated in cells treated with LLOMe (top five transcription factors).
 The color and size of the bubbles indicate the q value and gene ratio, respectively.
 NF-κB components are labeled in blue.

-(G) Total cell lysates from RPE-1 cells treated with LLOMe for the indicated times were subjected to immunoblotting with the indicated antibodies.
+(G) RPE-1 cells were treated with LLOMe for 2 h and then washed.
+The total incubation times are indicated.
+Total cell lysates were subjected to immunoblotting with the indicated antibodies.

 (H) Schematic model of the cellular response to lysosomal damage.